Edwin Gagiano: Early life

 Gagiano was born in Kimberley, Northern Cape, and relocated to Los Angeles in 2015.
 His father, Albertus Johannes, is a math lecturer and a war veteran who served his country during the South African Border War in the 1980s.
 His mother, Maryna Elizabeth, is a retired banker and interior designer.
 Gagiano is of Italian, British and Welsh ancestry.
 Gagiano attended Technical High School (HTS Kimberley) and began his career at sixteen as a stage actor when he landed one of the leading roles as Alf Bueller in the Northern Cape Theatre musical Back to the 80s.
 In 2014, he was cast by the Peoples Theatre as Disney’s Prince Charming in Cinderella.

 Career

 Acting

-Gagiano made his television debut as the lead in SABC 2’s primetime television series Snake Park (2014), portraying Zak Verwey.
-The show got picked up for a second season in 2015 due to its high viewership, exceeding 2 million viewers per episode.
+Gagiano debuted on the television as the lead in SABC 2’s primetime television series Snake Park (2014), portraying Zak Verwey.
+The show was picked up for a second season in 2015 due to its high viewership, exceeding 2 million viewers per episode.
 Gagiano went on to star and co-star in nine feature films and three television series.
 He was included in the closing cast of the soap opera Villa Rosa in 2015, starring as Marcel Geldenhuys.
 Gagiano starred in several other feature films, including Seun: 81457397BG (2014), and Last Broken Darkness (2016).
 He had a bit part in the movie Chappie (2015).